 This post represents an exciting opportunity for a Society priest to serve in a traditional Anglo-Catholic parish within the Church of England.
-Our liturgy is predominantly based on the English Missal.
+Our liturgy is predominantly based on the English Missal and for the Offices we use the Book of Common Prayer.
 Full vestments are worn, and the ceremonial is that expected of a traditional Anglo-Catholic church.